mehmandarov/randomstrings/README.md

 The index page contains a link to the OpenAPI information of the available endpoints for this project.

+### Deploy to Google Cloud Run
+Make sure to have a file named _exactly_ Dockerfile in the root folder of the project.
+This is the one Google Cloud Build will be using.

+gcloud builds submit --tag gcr.io/{your project name}/randomstrings gcloud run deploy --image gcr.io/{your project name}/randomstrings --platform managed

 ## Author
 [Rustam Mehmandarov][6]